jrvansuita/PickImage/README.md

     setup.setCancelText("Test");
     setup.setImageSize(500);
     setup.setPickTypes(EPickTypes.GALERY, EPickTypes.CAMERA);

-### Step #4 - Handle possible errors.
-    @Override
-    public void onPickError(Exception e) {
-        //TODO: handle the error.
-    }
+    setup.setProgressText("Loading...");
+    setup.setProgressTextColor(Color.BLUE);

 # Additionals

 ### Own click implementations.
- If you want to write your own pick images functionalities, your class have to implements IPickResult.IPickClick like in the example below.
+ If you want to write your own pick images functionalities, your class have to implements IPickClick like in the example below.
  You may want to take a look at the sample app.

      @Override